 - They sit on 625km of shelves, with almost 10km more added each year.

 - The Digital Library System crawls and stores every UK website annually.

 British Library in London: If Not, Not Tapestry by RB Kitaj hung in St Pancras Entrance Hall.
 Photo Credit: © Steve Fallon.

 For Art’s Sake

-Away from literary treasures, important artwork is strewn throughout, both inside and out.
-In the piazza there’s Eduardo Paolozzi’s oversized statue of Sir Isaac Newton, based on a drawing by William Blake, and a sculpture called Planets by Antony Gormley.
-Inside are portraits by Godfrey Kneller and David Hockney, a delightful tapestry titled If Not, Not by RB Kitaj and everyone’s favourite, a bronze sculpture by Bill Woodrow of a chained and open book that forms a (very much useable) bench called Sitting on History.
+Away from literary treasures, important artwork is strewn throughout, both inside and out the British Library.
+In the piazza, there’s Eduardo Paolozzi’s oversized statue of Sir Isaac Newton, based on a drawing by William Blake, and a sculpture called Planets by Antony Gormley.
+Inside are portraits by Godfrey Kneller and David Hockney, a delightful tapestry titled If Not, Not by RB Kitaj, and everyone’s favourite, a bronze sculpture by Bill Woodrow of a chained and open book that forms a (very much useable) bench called Sitting on History.
 Apparently, the sculpture `refers to the book with ball and chain as the captor of information from which we cannot escape.’
 Flights of fancy excepted, we suppose.

 British Library in London: Sitting on History (1995) sculpture by Bill Woodrow.
 Photo Credit: © Ursula Petula Barzey.